cortesdealtovalor/delete-tweets/README.md

-# wipeoutx
+# WipeoutX
-Delete all tweets for free
+Delete your tweets for free